 Platforms: Windows, Linux, Mac

-Kingdoms and Castles is a medieval city builder that has you transforming a fledgling colony into a sprawling empire with formidable castle walls.
+Kingdoms and Castles is a game where you build a medieval city and turn a small colony into a large empire with strong castle walls.

 The goal of the game is to stockpile resources and wares to keep your kingdom afloat while combating Viking invasions with strategically placed soldiers, archer towers, and other defenses.